-The maximum annual contribution for 2022 is:
+The maximum annual contribution you can make to your HSA for 2023 is:

-- \$3,650 for an individual, with individual coverage - \$7,300 for a family, with family coverage
+- \$3,850 for an individual, with individual coverage - \$7,750 for a family, with family coverage

 Account holders over the age of 55 who have not yet enrolled in Medicare are eligible to make an additional \$1,000 "catch-up" contribution to their HSA.
 Please note that only one catch-up contribution is permitted per account per year.